Existence and stability of solitons for the nonlinear Schr\"odinger equation on hyperbolic space

-Given Lemma \ref{lem:rad}, we show that any minimizer of \eqref{E:hyp-E} may be taken to be spherically symmetric, so that we may reduce the problem to a radial one.
+Given Lemma \ref{lem:rad}, we show that any minimizer of \eqref{E:hyp-E} may be replaced by one that is spherically symmetric, so that we may neglect the angular derivative.
 To do this, we modify the standard argument of \cite[Lemma 7.17]{LL} in $\RR^d$, using heat kernel arguments to show symmetric decreasing rearrangement or Schwarz symmetrization lowers the kinetic energy in $\HS^d$.
 The symmetric decreasing rearrangement on $\HS^d$ is given by

 where $\mu$ is the natural measure on $\HS^d$, $\dist$ is the hyperbolic distance function on $\HS^d$ and